mboudreau/gists/README.md

 Connects to an RDP session for Linux/Mac using [xfreerdp2](https://launchpad.net/~remmina-ppa-team/+archive/ubuntu/remmina-next).
 Simply run `./rdp [IP]<:PORT>`, it will prompt you for your username and password, or you can set them inline by using the option `-u <username> -p <password>`.

+### install-p4merge-git

+Install p4merge, the best god damn diff/merge tool out there, and configures git to use it as the default if git is available.
+Installs the latest version (after some discovery) if none is specified.

+`./install-p4merge-git.sh <version>`